go-modulus/modulus/docs/graphql_server_example.md

 	mtools module create --silent --path=internal --package=blog
 ```

+All next calls to `mtools` will be executed in the `blog` directory.

 ### Requirements

 Every project starts with requirements.
 Let's define the requirements for our blog API: